2013 in Singaporean football: Friendlies

-Singapore Selection Matches
+Singapore Selection XI

 Singapore Olympic Foundation - Peter Lim Charity Cup

 The Singapore Olympic Foundation - Peter Lim Charity Cup was an exhibition fundraising match between the Singapore Selection and 2013 Copa del Rey winners, Atlético Madrid.

 The match was held at the Jalan Besar Stadium on 22 May 2013 and Atlético Madrid prevailed with a 2-0 scoreline with goals coming from Raúl García and Diego Costa.